-When AMGC's underwriting manual is "silent" and does not address a certain underwriting requirement topic, the lender must follow either Fannie Mae's or Freddie Mac's published requirements (see the Fannie Mae Selling Guide or the Freddie Mac Seller/Servicer Guide) for that topic that are in effect at the time the loan was presented for MI.
+When AMGC's Credit Union Underwriting Manual is "silent" and does not address a certain underwriting requirement topic, the credit union must follow either Fannie Mae's or Freddie Mac's published requirements (see the Fannie Mae Selling Guide) or the Freddie Mac Seller/Servicer Guide) for that topic that are in effect at the time the loan was presented for MI.

 AMGC is an affiliate of Arch Mortgage Insurance Company (Arch MI).
-It is important to note that any loan that meets the published Arch MI Underwriting Requirements is eligible for insurance by AMGC when submitted non-delegated (full file), provided the lender has an AMGC Master Policy and understands AMGC-insured loans are not saleable to Fannie Mae, Freddie Mac or the Federal Home Loan Bank system.
-AMGC loans that meet the Arch MI published requirements are not subject to additional requirements or restrictions contained within this UW Manual.
+It is important to note that any loan that meets the published Arch MI Credit Union Underwriting Requirements is eligible for insurance by AMGC when submitted non-delegated (full-file), provided the credit union has an AMGC Master Policy and understands AMGC-insured loans are not saleable to Fannie Mae, Freddie Mac or the Federal Home Loan Bank system.
+AMGC loans that meet the Arch MI published requirements are not subject to additional requirements or restrictions contained within this UW Manual (with the exception of co-op property state eligibility).
 Co-mingling of Arch MI and AMGC underwriting requirements are not allowed - the submitted loan must meet one or the other entirely.